b310-digital/mindwendel/README.md

 - 5 minute setup (It is not a joke)
 - Anonymously invite people to your brainstormings - no registration needed.
 Usernames are optional.
 - Easily create and upvote ideas, with live updates from your companions.
+- Cluster your ideas with custom labels
 - Preview of links to ease URL sharing
-- Cluster your ideas with labels
 - Export your generated ideas to html or csv (currently comma separated)
 - German & English Translation files
 - By default, brainstormings are deleted after 30 days to ensure GDPR compliancy.